roberto-zamparelli/spunteggiatore/README.md

 Limits:
 - The OCR does not try to guess the bounding box for the main text.
+- Proper names after sentence-ending punctuation are also lowercased, which can give a clue of the presence

 Bugs:
 - Uppercased accented characters after punctuation are for some reason NOT lowercased.